The Poitou

 the town of the five castles.
 Five impressive castles and a romanesque

-church make up the mediaeval quarter of this old town built on a rocky
+church make up the medieval quarter of this old town built on a rocky

 spur beside the river Vienne, just east of Poitiers.